RailsEventStore/rails_event_store/railseventstore.org/source/docs/instrumentation.html.md

 | :event      | An event which is being dispatched           |
 | :subscriber | A subscriber to which event is dispatched to |

-<%# Use https://www.tablesgenerator.com/markdown_tables to generate such nice tables %>